samjaninf/OFN-User-Guide---Master/view-orders.md

 # Orders

 You can interact with orders via two pages within the OFN, the Lisitng Orders page, and the Bulk Order Managment page.
-The features of these two views will be discussed below.
+The features of these two pages will be discussed below.

 ## Listing orders